 - SWAG – It’s amazing to me how much emotional value community members get out of getting “stuff” in the mail.
 One of the best physical mailers I’ve ever been part of is when my team at Apple sent a box to the super users of the Global Support Community that was typical Apple design and quality.
 Inside was a beautiful luggage tag and a card that thanked them for being on the journey with us.
 They loved it.
 I mean really, really loved it.
 It showed them we cared about them as people and partners.

 - Presence – You’re the Community Manager, right?
 So get out there and manage.
 I mean GET OUT THERE… show up in person, not just from behind the screen.
 Attend meetups.
 Attend user group meetings.
 Meet your Super Users one-on-one.
 Hell, make phone/video calls to active community members regularly.
 Write thank you cards.
 Make your physical presence known to the community.
 It makes your online engagement easier, and it makes the entire community believe you’re as committed to the overall mission as much as they are.

 This blog post was the first one written in my new home office.
 There are some things I’ve learned in my rich and storied life.
 One of them is this:

 Never, ever buy a house shortly before a pandemic, rip up the floors shortly before stay-at-home orders are issued, then move in the midst of a full-blown global pandemic.

 Live and learn.
 I moved yesterday and setup the office this morning.
-The first official act of the new office is to get this new Home Game comic out.
+The first official act of the new office is to get this new Confessions of an Online Community Manager comic out.
 Marcello The Business Cat is sleeping in the chair in my office while I type this and life is good.
 I have to wrap this up now… it’s time to argue with him about whose chair that REALLY is….